broady/tygor/doc/GENERATOR_INTERFACE_SPEC.md

     // Request describes the request payload type.
     // Typically a ReferenceDescriptor pointing to a type in Schema.Types.
-    // For GET endpoints, fields become query parameters.
+    // For query endpoints, fields become query parameters.
-    // For POST/PUT/PATCH endpoints, this is the JSON request body.
+    // For exec/stream endpoints, this is the JSON request body.
     Request TypeDescriptor

     // Response describes the response payload type.
+    // For stream endpoints, this is the type of each streamed event.
     // May be a ReferenceDescriptor, ArrayDescriptor, MapDescriptor, etc.
     Response TypeDescriptor